Zahra-Kadkhodaie/Zahra-Kadkhodaie.github.io/_pages/about.md

 <!-- ------------------------------------------------- -->

 ### <span style="color:blue"> Learning normalized image density rather than the score </span>
 Can we make the embeded prior in a denoiser even more explict by predicting the energy ($$- \log p$$) rather than the score ($$ \nabla \log p$$)?
 There are two main problems to tackle to make this transition: 1) finding the right architecture and second and 2) normalizing the density.
 Neither of these problems exit for score models: through a massive collective effort the architecures have been imporved and refined to have the right inductive biases.
-This evolution has not happened for energy models, putting their performacne at a significant disadvange.
-Additionally, in score models, thanls to the gradient, the normalizing factor (partition function) goes away resolving the problem automatically.
+This evolution has not happened for energy models, putting them at a considerable disadvange.
+Additionally, in score models, thanks to the gradient, the normalizing factor (partition function) goes away resolving the problem automatically.
 In the paper below, we introduced two simple tricks to overcome these issues.

-First, we

-Learning normalized image densities via dual score matching: learn the log p directly.

-   two tricks: keep the architecture (inductive biases already tested and evolved) and add the second loss (ties together the normalization factor (partition function) across the noise levels/times/ trajectory).
-Gets us within the state of the art NLL
+First, we showed that we can re-purpose score model architetures for energy models, by setting the energy to be

+$$U_{\theta}(y, t) =  \frac{1}{2} \angle y , s_{\theta}(y,t)$$

+for this to be true, the score  model is required to be conservative and homogeneous.

+Second, to get the normalization right (up to a global constant), we add a regularization term to the loss function that gaurantees the diffusion equation holds across time (noise levels).
+In effect, it ties together the normalization constants of indivisual $$p(y,t)$$ such that the normalization factor is not a function of time anymore.
+Since the diffused density models are tied together, after training, we can compute the normalization factor of $$p(y,t=0)$$ by analytcically computing it for $$p(y,t=\infity)$$ (Standard Gaussian) and transferring that to $$t=0$$.

+(Add fig, connected path )

+These two changes do not deteriorate denoisnig performance, meaning that the optimum for the dual loss happens at the same place as the single loss.

+A model trained using these two tricks compute $$-\log p(x)$$  in one forward pass (**1000 times** faster than cumbersome computation using a score model).

+A good energy model assigns low energy to in distribution images.
+We test this on a model trained on ImageNet and show that $$-\log p(x)$$ are within the state-of-the-art range.

+(add table NLL)

 Paper: